JesusTimaure/tb3-birrt-pure-pursuit-navigation/README.md

 The navigation system is organized as a modular ROS pipeline:
 - **Mission Scheduler (Goal Manager Node)**
   - Sends one target waypoint at a time to the planner
-  - Ensures sequental execution of p₁ → p₂ → p₃ and the intermediate waypoints between them
+  - Ensures sequential execution of p₁ → p₂ → p₃ and the intermediate waypoints between them
 - **Global Planner (Bi-RRT Node)**
   - Computes collision-free paths between successive goals
 - **Local Planner Node**